packnback/site/packnback.github.io/content/blog/dedup_and_encryption.md

 ```

 This protects us from future attackers, but we must trust the backup sender to forget the keys.
+This doesn't seem like a problem, because in general we trust our own systems until after a successful attack occurs.

 # Sharing the HMAC secret with the recipient